 Guidelines & common practices

-The Faculty of Sexual and Reproductive Healthcare Clinical Guideline: emergency contraception, first published in March 2017 and updated in December 2020 by, is the United Kingdom’s guide exclusively devoted to EC.
+The Faculty of Sexual and Reproductive Healthcare (the College of Sexual & Reproductive Healthcare since 2015) first published FSRH Guideline: Emergency Contraception, in March 2017 and updated in 2023.
+It is the United Kingdom’s guide exclusively devoted to EC.
 It includes recommendations on LNG and UPA EC pills as well as on the use of IUD for EC.
-The guidelines is updated as often as needed and can be downloaded directly from the Faculty’s website.
-In line with the Faculty’s new recommendations, in 2017 the Royal Pharmaceutical Society also updated its own guidance on prescribing EC.9
+The guidelines is updated as often as needed and can be downloaded directly from the College of Sexual & Reproductive Healthcare website.
+The Royal Pharmaceutical Society also has a guidance on EC prescribing.9

 General information about EC is often provided during regular consultations with specialists in sexual and reproductive health, but is more rarely provided during regular consultations with general practitioners and pharmacists.
 Specialists in sexual and reproductive health sometimes prescribe EC in advance of need for women who are using condoms or other barrier methods.